Harlequin gecko

 The harlequin gecko (Tukutuku rakiurae), formerly Hoplodactylus rakiurae, is a species of gecko, a lizard in the family Diplodactylidae.
-The species is endemic to Stewart Island/Rakiura in the far south of New Zealand, where it was discovered in 1969.
+The species is endemic to Stewart Island / Rakiura in the far south of New Zealand, where it was discovered in 1969.
 In terms of distribution it is one of the southernmost gecko species in the world.

 Etymology

-The generic name, Tukutuku, refers to the Māori ornamental lattice work called Tukutuku, which the dorsal pattern of this species resembles.
-The specific name, rakiurae, refers to Rakiura, the Maori name for Stewart Island.
+The generic name, Tukutuku, refers to the Māori ornamental lattice work called tukutuku, which the dorsal pattern of this species resembles.
+The specific name, rakiurae, refers to Rakiura, the Māori name for Stewart Island.

 Habitat

 The preferred habitats of T. rakiurae are shrubland and wetlands.